HMPV Symptoms, Prevention & Treatment

 Photoaging refers to the aging of the skin due to exposure to ultraviolet (UV) radiation throughout a person’s lifetime.
 Although photoaging can be influenced by exogenous (environmental) factors such as smoking,

-Cold sore & Viruses .
+Cold & Viruses .
 What are they due to?

-Colds and viruses are increasing every winter, as the lower the temperature, the higher the tendency for indoor crowding.
+Colds and virus cases are increasing every winter, since the lower the temperature, the higher the tendency for indoor crowding.

-The centaur mutation is essentially another sub-variant of the Omicron mutation.
+The Centaurus mutation is essentially another sub-variant of the Omicron mutation.

-The Omicron mutation is known to be predominant throughout the world with its subvariants being found in every country especially with subvariants BA.4 and BA.5 to date.
+The Omicron mutation is known to be predominant throughout the world with its subvariants being found in every country especially with subvariants BA.4 and BA.5.

 Autumn Allergies